 Opera productions that were radical takes on seminal works

-ENO launches its 2018/19 Season with a new production of Salome, Richard Strauss’s one-act opera based on Oscar Wilde’s celebrated play.
-It is the first production in a season of nine operas at the London Coliseum in which we shall be exploring and examining some of the patriarchal structures, relationships, and roles of masculinity within our society.
+ENO launched its 2018/19 Season with a new production of Salome, Richard Strauss’s one-act opera based on Oscar Wilde’s celebrated play.
+It was the first production in a season of operas at the London Coliseum in which ENO explored and examined some of the patriarchal structures, relationships, and roles of masculinity within our society.

 Jacobs’s work is well-known for its refocusing of classical drama.
 She questions conventional patriarchal attitudes with results that are radical, contemporary and feminine.
 Her production undoubtedly challenges our accepted view of Strauss’s powerful masterpiece.